AlexETay7/Currency-Converter/README.md

 ### ***OVERVIEW:***

+A currency converter tool that runs on C++.
+A demo of me teaching myself C++.
+Currently supports conversions from GPB(pounds), EUR(euros), and INR(Indian rupees).

 ### ***INCLUDED FILES:***

+ * currency_converter.cpp - The driver file that gathers user input, and calculates desired currency based on user input.
  * README - A brief overview of the program, how to run and compile it, related concepts, and testing information.
+ * The other files in here are JSON files and things of that nature that allowed me to compile and run my C++ program on VS Code.

 ### ***COMPILING AND RUNNING:***